iyxan23/straighta/docs/algorithm-draft.md

 When the algorithm encounters an average negative growth.
 It will be: `0.5 + score_growth * 1`.

 Make the growth to be positive and boost .5 to it.
 It makes a bit of sense.

+## Low weights

+Since materials might have a weight even as low as `0.00001`, it's not going to be useful in scheduling and it's better for it to be discarded and let other dominating subjects to fill up the schedule instead.

+The treshold is 0.5, any weight lower than it shall be discarded.